pumpncode/unabbreviated-fresh/docs/latest/concepts/data-fetching.md

 ---

 Server side data fetching in Fresh is accomplished through asynchronous handler functions.
-These handler functions can call a `ctx.render()` function with the data to be rendered as an argument.
+These handler functions can call a `context.render()` function with the data to be rendered as an argument.
 This data can then be retrieved by the page component through the `data` property on the `props`.

 Here is an example: